-Superstars of STEM is a game-changing Australian initiative to smash gender assumptions about who can work in science – and transform women’s visibility in STEM.
-In its first few years, it has made an early powerful contribution to help tackle the serious under-representation of women in these fields.
-The program equips brilliant diverse women with advanced communication skills and opportunities – in the media, on stage and in schools.
-The result: we’re growing a critical mass of celebrity women scientists inspiring our next generations.
+Superstars of STEM is a game-changing Australian initiative to smash gender assumptions about who can work in science, technology, engineering and maths.
+Since it was created by Science & Technology Australia in 2017, it has made a powerful contribution to start to tackle the serious gender inequity of visible diverse role models featured in the media as experts in STEM.
+Open to women and non-binary people, the program equips brilliant diverse STEM experts with advanced communication skills and opportunities - in the media, on stage and in schools.
+The result: we’re growing a critical mass of more diverse celebrity scientists appearing regularly in the Australian media to inspire our next generations of young Australians into STEM study and careers.

 STA has a strong commitment to ongoing evaluation and continuous improvement in our programs.
-We release a report on the impact our Superstars are having every 6 months.
-On International Day of Women and Girls in Science in 2022 STA released a full evaluation report on the Superstars of STEM program.
+We release a report on the impact of our Superstars every six months.
+On the International Day of Women and Girls in Science 2022 STA released a full evaluation report on the Superstars of STEM program.

 OUR IMPACT